1006 Absence from Work

 -

-Employees are responsible for planning time off well in advance and notifying their supervisors as soon as possible in order to minimize the interruption to workflow while employees are away.
+Employees are responsible for planning time off well in advance and notifying their supervisor as soon as possible in order to minimize the interruption to workflow while employees are away.

 -